 - Handle a lot of data and many requests at one time

-- Give millions of users access to your system (including high-levels of concurrent users)
+- Give millions of users access to your learning content (including high-levels of concurrent users)

-- Organise your users en-masse and manage permissions and course with ease
+- Organise your users en-masse and manage enrollments, permissions and courses with ease

 - Provide an intuitive experience with high-performance and low-load times